software-allies/cap-livechat/README.md

 ### **Local test**

-In case that you don't have a domain and you want to test the CapLiveChat package we recomend you [ngrok](https://ngrok.com/). ``Ngrok`` provide a multiplatform tunnelling, reverse proxy software that establishes secure tunnels from a public endpoint such as internet to a locally running network service while capturing all traffic for detailed inspection and replay. [ngrok package](https://www.npmjs.com/package/ngrok).
+In case that you don't have a domain and you want to test the CapLiveChat package we recomend you [ngrok](https://ngrok.com/). ``Ngrok`` provide a multiplatform tunnelling, reverse proxy software that establishes secure tunnels from a public endpoint such as internet to a locally running network service while capturing all traffic for detailed inspection and replay.
+For detailed inspection and replay.
+Follow this [link](https://www.npmjs.com/package/ngrok) for more instructions.